bestia-dev/snake_bevy_wasm/README.md

 ## TODO

-rotate least and mirror when upside down
+loading image center of screen and black background preload assets
-When dead, I want to see the snake.
+When dead, I want to see the snake slowly disappearing.
-Sprites for segments and tail

 And code happily ever after...

 ## Open-source and free as a beer